Covid19R/covid19nytimes/README.md

   - location\_type - The type of location using the covid19R controlled
     vocabulary.
 Nested locations are indicated by multiple location types being combined with a \`\_
-  - location\_standardized - A standardized location code using a
-    national or international standard.
+  - location\_code - A standardized location code using a national or international standard.
 In this case, FIPS state or county codes.
     See
     <https://en.wikipedia.org/wiki/Federal_Information_Processing_Standard_state_code>
     and <https://en.wikipedia.org/wiki/FIPS_county_code> for more
-  - location\_standardized\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
+  - location\_code\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
 Here we use `fips_code`
   - data\_type - the type of data in that given row.
 Includes `total_cases` and `total_deaths`, cumulative measures of both.
   - value - number of cases of each data type